 I myself am super-excited and cannot wait for November 12th to get here.

-If that doesn’t turn you into “that Philip J. Fry meme” then I give up…but I know, if you’re like me, you’ll have the launch date marked in your calendar already.
+If reading this article doesn’t turn you into “that Philip J. Fry meme” then I give up…but I know, if you’re like me, you’ll have the launch date marked in your calendar already.

 For more information on the Disney streaming service Disney Plus, make sure to follow us on our social media, where we’ll be keeping you updated.